wmariuss/terraform-aws-vpc/README.md

 ## Tests

-This is alredy used in production.
+This is already used in production.

 ## Authors